 For a market used to seeing slick, multi-million blockbusters I understand the need for these types of tropes, yet they fail to convince anyone who isn’t already invested in the topic.
 For me, documentaries should attempt to be as balanced as possible in their arguments so as to convince the viewer that what they’re seeing is the truth.
 Reality isn’t a movie, and although an element of creativity is required to make a satisfying and worthwhile film, I feel What the Health went way to far in its desire to shock and entertain.

 For instance, at one point there was an accusation that the dairy industry was guilty of institutionalised racism.
-When there is so many horrendous and proven facts out there, this sort of statement just makes a mockery of the whole campaign.
+I’m not sure this comment, said in such a blase manner, does the fight for veganism much good.